Girls’ Post: Top Things we miss about Kenya

 - Team dinner: Once a week, we meet with our Serge team to eat, check in, to plan, and keep track of how each person is doing.
 The girls love the hugs, the genuine interest in their lives, and the time they get to hang out with the high school students on the team.
 Our team pulled off a surprise graduation party for Madeline the last day and help us stay sane in the midst of everyday life.
 Our team is changing a lot in people in the fall and it will be a new chapter for us, but the rhythm remains the same.

 - Davises: The Davis family has been a huge part of our lives in Kenya from almost the first week.
-The girls renamed us the Shavises at one point.
-It is the main place the girls walk and our lives intertwine on so many levels.
-Adam, their 16 year old son, and one of our favorite people, has been very sick in California for the last few weeks and being away from them for these few weeks.
+The girls renamed us the Shavises sometimes a few months ago.
+It is the main place the girls walk, and our lives intertwine on so many levels.
+Adam, their 16 year old son, and one of our favorite people, has been very sick in California for the last few weeks and being away from them for these few weeks has been hard.
 Their oldest daughter is going to come live with us in the fall and the girls are already plotting all their FaceTime dates with Lydia. . .

 - Closet – no suitcase: This was Belle’s biggest one. . .living out of a suitcase has it’s challenges – we have the army clothes roll down and have added summer clothes from Goodwill to account for the southern heat. . .
 I ordered a few sundresses from Amazon and friends cleaned out closets to get me tank tops.
 Shelly handed us pool bags when we arrived complete with new suits for the girls and sunscreen.
 But they do long for their own space – and we always acquire quite a few bags as we traverse the country in their effort to make small pockets of the world their own. (below was what we brought back from Kenya to America.)